 To be eligible to file, one must have inside knowledge regarding fraud involving federal funds or programs.
 Because Medicare is funded with tax dollars, it qualifies.

 Whistleblowers who bring a False Claims Act case are entitled to a percentage of whatever monies are ultimately recovered by the government.
 In October of last year, an Alabama jury found AseraCare liable for bilking an estimated $67.5 million from Medicare.
 That translates into a minimum $10,125,000 whistleblower award.
 (The judge subsequently granted a new trial after determining she provided poor jury instructions.
 The Justice Department is seeking upwards of $200 million from AseraCare.
 How the final chapter plays out is unknown but hospice care billing fraud remains a huge problem.)

-If you have inside knowledge of fraud involving hospice care, give us a call.
+If you have inside knowledge of hospice fraud involving Medicaid or Medicare, give us a call.
 Our False Claims Act whistleblower clients have collected over $100 million in awards.
 Real money for real heroes.